Non-Standard Luminous Shapes for IES/LDT files

 In addition to the difference in the rendering of the light on the ceiling being a ring versus a single region, there can be consequences in the computed light level on the workplane for geometry like this.

-For an application of this 10' ring luminaire in a space, we computed the workplane illuminance using the full model in Photopia, and using the standard geometry options in AGI32 and Visual.
+For an application of this 10' ring luminaire in a space, we computed the workplane illuminance using the full optical model in Photopia that used the actual luminous shape, and using the standard geometry options in AGI32 and Visual.

 Photopia shows significantly higher light levels, which is due to the fact that the large 10' luminaire in AGI32 and Visual blocks light from the ceiling reflecting back down to the floor.
 In Photopia the center of the ring is open, resulting in more inter-reflected light.